-2.1 Quality Management in Austria
+2.1 Quality management and food labeling in Austria

-Food quality has several dimensions: sensory quality (hedonistic quality), health, technical processes, intangible quality aspects (e.g. ecologically sustainable processing), psychological and economic aspects.
-"In addition to sensory quality, there are factors such as nutritional content, safety, shelf-life and reliability, that contribute to the consumer's overall opinion of a food product" (Lawless, 1995).
+Food quality has several dimensions: sensory quality (hedonistic quality), health, technical processes, intangible quality aspects (e.g. ecologically sustainable processing), psychological aspects, and economic aspects - just to name the most important ones.
+Peri (2005) presents nine different consumer requirements, which have to be included when discussing food quality (safety, commodity/conformity, nutrition, sensory, production context, ethics, guarantees, packaging system and market).
+"In addition to sensory quality, there are factors such as nutritional content, safety, shelf-life, and reliability that contribute to the consumer's overall opinion of a food product" (Lawless, 1995, 191).
 Consequently, a food product can be considered to be of high quality with respect to e.g. health but not to ecology.
-Whenever we discuss quality management in the food system, we have to take that into account; therefore, the quality management system in the food sector is multi-dimensional.
+Whenever we discuss quality management and labeling in the food system, we have to take into account that the quality management system in the food sector is multi-dimensional.